BraedonWooding/cpath/README.md

 I would like to put a thanks out to a lot of other similar libraries for giving me some source to compare against to make sure I was using the APIs correctly and some ideas for how to structure my API.

+## Comparisons against other libraries

+> If you want performance comparisons check out the benchmarks, TLDR though is that CPath is often around 3x faster than other libraries and even faster than `find`.

+CPath offers a variety of features such as;

+- The ability to emplace directories and save the old directory to be able to restore it later on
+  - This allows you to traverse it without having to use recursion or a custom stack (via a linked list or similar) allowing infinite traversal (within limits of RAM)
+  - While TinyDir offers emplacing it won't store the old one and you can't restore it this makes recursing using it limited and requires some external stack or queue.
+  - Cute files offers no such feature
+- The ability to cache files and refer to them by number and then custom sort them
+  - Cute files offers no such feature
+  - TinyDir offers the ability to cache them but not custom sort you also can't refresh the cache
+- Fully C++ Bindings in a familiar style including operators for paths
+- The ability to concatenate paths together and compare them in an easy way
+  - Paths seem to be fully exempt from the other libraries except as just a 'string'
+- Really efficient 'open file' (that is get information about a file from a path)
+  - Only requires a single system call in most cases
+  - TinyDir has a similar function but it requires opening the parent directory and finding it from the iterator, this is very prone to races and is significantly slower requiring a lot more syscalls
+    - Up to O(n) minimum system calls
+  - Cute files offers no such feature
+- Extensive tests for all features
+  - Cute files has a lot of functions marked with 'not tested' making it potentially highly unstable
+  - TinyDir has few tests that test edge cases or performance but all around good coverage
+- You can output file sizes using multiple different byte size representations
+  - intervals of 1024 IEC (KiB, GiB, ...), JEDEC (KB, GB, ...)
+  - and intervals of 1000 both in normal (kB, GB, ...) and upper/lower
+  - you can also change the word `bytes` and force it to be always a word or just `B` independent of above.
+  - Both tinydir and cute files offers no feature like this
+- In my opinion it also looks much nicer (especially cpp bindings) you can use a single function in a while loop to iterate and its very nice

+CPath however has a few 'cons';

+- It is much larger at around ~2k lines compared to TinyDir's 800 and Cute Files 500
+  - Cute files is much more bare bones (not a bad thing!) and results in smaller binaries
+  - You can disable the CPP bindings in CPath if you want to reduce the footprint by about 600 lines
+    - Just `#define NO_CPP_BINDINGS` before include
+- It requires some constant tables for it's suffix printing
+  - Only some small constant strings and I presume since the tables are pretty similar they'll be some optimisation or something.
+- It doesn't load `stat` automatically this is mainly for optimisation purposes as it is often not needed unless you need time information or size.
+It'll load it automatically as needed if you use the functions to get time / size and you can load it yourself using `cpathGetFileInfo` (or `File::GetFileInfo` in cpp) if you wish.
+I wouldn't call this a con but it is something that could be an inconvenience
+  - Both tinydir and cute files always load stats every time you get a file in unix
+    - TinyDir also loads it in windows every time you get a file
+    - Cutefiles also loads it again every time it is used for time/size

 ## Benchmarks

 > Model Name: MacBook Air